Enroll in UCare Connect

 Online Enrollment Form

-- Save your progress and finish the application later.
-Access your in-progress application through a link in the original validation email.
+- If you need more time to complete, you can save your progress and finish the application later.
+Access your in-progress application through a link in the original validation email

 Call for Assistance